N3gus/IS_IS/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
-For major changes, please open an issue first to discuss what you would like to change.
+Please follow these steps:

 1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/AmazingFeature`)